- ⬇ Free Download

 -

-Track progressUpdate the progress percentage for each task as work is completed.
-The Gantt chart updates automatically.
+Track progressUpdate the Progress column (0–100%) for each task as work is completed.
+The Gantt chart, KPI dashboard, and status column update automatically.

 -

-If you’re managing multiple projects simultaneously, transfer the summary data from each project plan into our Multiple Project Tracker for a portfolio-level overview.
+If you’re managing multiple projects simultaneously, use our Multi-Project Portfolio Planner or transfer summary data into our Multiple Project Tracker for a portfolio-level overview.

 Types of Project Plans